nushell-prophet/numd/examples/5_dataframes/dataframes.md

 :::

-This query uses the lazy reverse command to invert the dataframe and the `dfr with-column` command to create new two columns using `expressions`.
+This query uses the lazy reverse command to invert the dataframe and the `polars with-column` command to create new two columns using `expressions`.
 An `expression` is used to define an operation that is executed on the lazy frame.
 When put together they create the whole set of instructions used by the lazy commands to query the data.
 To list all the commands that generate an